 The Psychology of Candidate Personas

-A flair for knowing what makes people tick has long been a staple across a variety of industries.
+A flair for knowing what makes people tick has long been a staple across a variety of industries and now forms part of successful recruitment techniques.
 For the modern recruiter this can involve recognizing the ideal attributes for a given position, or picking up on subtle verbal and non-verbal cues during interviews.

-At the forefront of leveraging psychological techniques to thrive in talent acquisition are Infineon, one of the world’s leading manufacturers of semiconductor solutions.
+At the forefront of incorporating psychological techniques into modern methods of recruitment in order to thrive in talent acquisition are Infineon, one of the world’s leading manufacturers of semiconductor solutions.
 Their bold vision involves defining key job types and then outlining desirable personal and professional qualities for that role.
 To make these hypothetical profiles less abstract, they were assigned the names Dave and Sarah, which made it easier for people throughout the organization to have a clearer idea of each target group.

 The results of this change in tack were outstanding.
 Not only did they increase recruitment five-fold over a three-year period, but they also reduced external headhunter costs by 78 percent.
-The cherry on top of their innovative vision was winning the 2017 HR Excellence Award.
+The cherry on top of their adoption of modern recruitment techniques was winning the 2017 HR Excellence Award.

 The Art of Recruitment Marketing